SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Other notes

 Don't worry about accidentally including variables that won't show up during the test.
-They'll just be ignored.
+Extra rows will be ignored.

 ## Steps

-You can use the [steps](https://cucumber.io/docs/gherkin/reference/#steps) below (listed in aphabetical order):
+[Steps](https://cucumber.io/docs/gherkin/reference/#steps) happen one after the other sequentially.
+It's a bit more like you're the user clicking through the form.
+They can let you do things like download a file or make sure an user input invalidation message appears.
+If you change the order of the questions, even if you don't change any variable names, you'll have to update the tests.

+Note: `When`, `Then`, `And`, and `Given` at the beginning of sentences can all be used interchangeably.
+It doesn't matter which you use.

 ### Starting Step